cmayron/Legal-Calculus/README.md

 LCES was not designed.

-It was **discovered**.
+It was discovered.

 ---

 # **XIII.
 THE MANIFESTO SENTENCE**

-> **LCES is the first architecture to reveal that procedural literacy is not knowledge but sequence — and that the human Strategist is the sovereign intelligence that governs the constitutional stack.**
+**LCES is the first architecture to reveal that procedural literacy is not knowledge but sequence — and that the human Strategist is the sovereign intelligence that governs the constitutional stack.**
->

 ---